gurnoork-k/Metadata-Extractor/README.md

 cd exif-extractor
 ```

-# EXAMPLE USAGE
+# Example Usage
-If your script is named extractor.py, run it like this in terminal:
+Run the script in the terminal:

 `python extractor.py photo.jpg`
 And it’ll print all the metadata of photo.jpg.